OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 The DTU `course 02002/02003: Computer Programming <https://cp.pages.compute.dtu.dk/02002public/da/index.html>`_ has some material in the page `Using VSCode <https://cp.pages.compute.dtu.dk/02002public/da/vscode/index.html>`_.

-There is a bug in VS_code_ which will leave processes behind even after you quit VS_code_, see VS_code_bug_8546_.
+There is a bug with remote SSH connections from VS_code_ which will leave processes behind on the remote server, even after you quit VS_code_, see VS_code_bug_8546_.
 The workaround is to add to your VS_code_ file ``settings.json`` the line::

   "remote.SSH.useLocalServer": true

-Enabling ``useLocalServer`` will be the default in the future, but hasn't happened yet due to some issues on Windows.
+Enabling ``useLocalServer`` will be the default in the future, but hasn't happened yet due to some issues on Windows SSH servers.

 The Settings_editor_ is the UI that lets you review and modify setting values that are stored in a ``settings.json`` file.
 The location is documented in `Settings file locations <https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations>`_.